INFARCTED/CIDSHOOK-PASTED-SOURCE-From-Furtivehook-/README.md

 That little bitch is having fun trying to leak my private info.

 First of all, that info hasn't been accurate for a very long time now.
 And second, the photos aren't even of me, lol.
 But nice try lmfao.

+At the same time, after proving that everything they do or say is just bullshit/lies, that's their last resort XD

+By the way, my little CIDS, we're going to take good care of you :)

+Oh, and thanks for the 45€—you didn't crack anything; you just bought a key like everyone else